HyunjoonCho/DeepHyperion/DeepHyperion-FMNIST/README.md

 ## Dependencies ##

-> NOTE: If you want to use DeepHyperion-MNIST easily without configuring your environment from scratch, you can also see [__Getting Started__](../documentation/getting_started.md)
+> NOTE: If you want to use DeepHyperion-FMNIST easily without configuring your environment from scratch, you can also see [__Getting Started__](../documentation/getting_started.md)

 ### Configuring Ubuntu ###
 Pull an Ubuntu Docker image, run and configure it by typing in the terminal: